 |squeeze lime on purslane, potato, dill, cucumber salad|

-One of my favorite concoctions was purslane, potato, cucumber, and dill salad.
-We liked it so much that we served it at our 4th of July BBQ.
+One of my favorite concoctions is purslane, potato, cucumber, and dill salad.
+We like it so much that we served it at our 4th of July BBQ.
 There was some purslane left from my neighborhood foraging, but after a few days it was starting to get a little wilted.
 Purslane always tastes best when fresh.
 So I planted the remaining plants (roots and all) in the garden.
 I managed to pick a small handful of purslane from those that had grown back from a recent harvest.
 (If you leave part of the plant intact they grow back!)
 I avoided any that had flowers budding because I knew from experience that they would be bitter.

 |coarsely chopping purslane leaves and stems|